-If jiu-jitsu is like chess, than the mount is the “check” position.
+If jiu-jitsu is like chess, then the mount is the “check” position.
 Being mounted means one person is just a few steps away from victory.
-And while you can stay in mount and defend attacks, the fact that you’re there often means you made a series of mistakes and will be the de facto loser unless you can dramatically turn things around.
+And while you can stay in the mount and defend attacks, the fact that you’re there often means you made a series of mistakes and will be the de facto loser unless you can dramatically turn things around.
 At the competitive level, people rarely win matches if they are mounted.

 It’s ironic then, that mount is also viewed as a tricky position to maintain from the top.
 The hips can generate tremendous explosive energy, and in mount you’re sitting right on them.
 Not only that, but you’re often committing your hands and arms to attack, leaving you vulnerable to bridges and shrimps.

 Because of this, people in top mount tend to be “risk averse” and spend all their energy on control.
 After all, they have essentially won the fight.
 But sometimes we really want, or need, to seal the deal and submit the person.

 If you saw the thumbnail of the above video, you can see that high mount is when you shift your hips to sit on a person’s face or the top of their chest.
 It takes tactics and patience to get to.
 But once you do, there is a high likelihood you’ll be able to put your opponent away.
 Here’s some reasons why we love the high mount.

 There’s two fundamental escapes any student will quickly learn from mount: The hip bump (aka trap and roll, bridge and trip) and the elbow escape (aka shrimp escape).
 Both of these are off the table in high mount.
 Your opponent can bridge all they want, but there will be nothing to move since your center of gravity has moved.

 Similarly, the elbow escape is out because you’re far too high.